Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2025/01/going-offline-efficiently/index.md

 ## Intro

-Nowadays, working in limited internet connection can occur and there is a huge gap compared to our workstation setup. 🦾
+Nowadays, working in limited internet connection can occur and there is a huge gap compared to our workstation setup 🦾

-Connection speed is very slow, with a very broken bandwith.
+In those situations, connection speed might be very slow, with a very broken bandwith.
 This makes it very difficult to work in those environments, but with a few preparation you might be as effective than before ! 💥

 ![sloth](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExbzN1eTJlY2Y5cndiaGdydDdhZW9iZjE3bzhpZ3VtczZwODhyY3p5NyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/3oz8xOu5Gw81qULRh6/giphy.gif#center)